isaaclegred/INT-GW-Tutorial/README.md

 **Useful links**
+[GWPY](https://gwpy.github.io/) A library for working with gravitational wave strain data

 [Bilby](https://git.ligo.org/lscsoft/bilby): a bayesian parameter estimation pipeline for gravitational wave data analysis.

 [LWP](https://git.ligo.org/reed.essick/lwp): a module for hierarchicla inference of the nuclear EoS which depends individual event GW posterior samples.

 [GWOSC API](https://gwosc.org/apidocs/): The GWOSC api, this gives a bunch of examples for how to work with GW data without having to get your hands dirty.

 ---
 *General Tutorial Outline*